moorelabvanderbilt/moorelabwiki/admin-asst.md

 >ophelia.w.battle@vanderbilt.edu
 >615-343-0794
 # Bethany Oates
 Bethany is the Research Administrative Officer for the department.
+She is the approver in charge of reviewing your [eProcurement](/eprocurement) requisitions before sending them to purchasing.

-She typically handles more big-picture type stuff, so you usually won't have to deal with her directly, but she can be helpful if you have an unusual question about purchasing or payroll.
+Other than that, she typically handles department-level stuff.
+However, she can be helpful if you have an unusual question about purchasing or payroll.
 >bethany.l.oates@vanderbilt.edu
 >615-322-8068